-Guided by all previous Summit and Reaffirming all previous Ministerial resolutions adopted in this regard;
+Guided by all previous Summits and Reaffirming all previous Ministerial resolutions adopted in this regard;

-Noting the continuous commitment expressed by H.E.
-Philippines President Rodrigo Duterte, to implement all signed peace agreements with the Bangsamoro"in step with constitutional and legal reforms, and Welcomes his strong commitment to "correct historical injustices against the Bangsamoro".
+Noting the continuous commitment expressed by the President of the Republic of Philippines H.E.
+Rodrigo Duterte, to implement all signed peace agreements with the Bangsamoro "in step with constitutional and legal reforms, and Welcomes his strong commitment to "correct historical injustices against the Bangsamoro".

-Expresses its hope that the conditions in Marawi would be improved soon so that the Martial Law would be lifted.

-Expresses its deep concern about the conditions of civilians who heavily suffered from this crisis and calls upon the authorities to ensure the safe return of the internally displaced population to the city.
+Expressing its hope that the conditions in Marawi would be improved soon so now that the Martial Law is lifted; calls upon the authorities to ensure the safe return of the internally displaced population to the city;

-Welcomes the eradication of the DAESH-affiliated terrorist groups who attacked Marawi between May-October 2017 and committed heinous crimes against the Muslim population.
+Welcoming the eradication of the DAESH-affiliated terrorist groups who attacked Marawi between May-October 2017 and committed heinous crimes against the population;

-Having considered the Report of the Secretary General on the Question of Muslims in Southern Philippines and its addendum, (Doc No OIC/CFM-43/2016/ MM/SG.REP); including the dispatch of a mission under the chairmanship of his Special Peace Envoy to visit the Philippines to consult with both the GPH and the two Moro fronts.
+Having considered the Report of the Secretary General on the Question of Muslims in Southern Philippines and its addendum, (Doc No.OIC/CFM-47/2020/ MM/SG.REP); including the dispatch of a mission under the chairmanship of his Special Peace Envoy to visit the Philippines to consult with both the GPH and the two Moro fronts, Moro Islamic Liberation Front (MILF) and Moro National Liberation Front (MNLF).